snyk-labs/import-github-org-repos-from-csv/README.md

-# Create snyk-created-orgs.json based off of Snyk Organization Names
+# Create snyk-created-orgs.json based off of Snyk and GitHub Organization Names

 This script will search your GitHub organizations for any matching Snyk organization based off of GitHub organization mapping in a csv.
 If matches are found, it will generate snyk-created-orgs.json which will be used to import repos into Snyk.